-Intentionally or recklessly interfering with university activities, including, but not limited to: studying, teaching, research, residential activities, administration, student conduct proceedings, or fire, police, or emergency services is prohibited.
+B.1 Interfering with University Activities Intentionally or recklessly interfering with university activities, including, but not limited to: studying, teaching, research, residential activities, administration, student conduct proceedings, or fire, police, or emergency services is prohibited.
 Inappropriate use of university resources or systems.

-B.2 Failure to Comply

-Failure to comply, in a prompt fashion, with the directions of any university official, faculty, or office, when acting within their official capacity.
-Failure to complete sanctions as imposed as part of the student conduct process.
+B.2 Failure to Comply Failure to comply, in a prompt fashion, with the directions of any university official, faculty, or office, when acting within their official capacity.
+Failure to complete sanctions as imposed as part of the student conduct process. В.3 Student Identification Student Identification cards and keys may not be transferred, duplicated, given, or loaned to any other individual for any purpose.
+Students are required to identify themselves when requested to do so by a university official acting within their official capacity (this includes student university official acting within their official capacity (this includes student staff such as resident assistants).

-B.3 Student Identification

-Student Identification cards and keys may not be transferred, duplicated, given, or loaned to any other individual for any purpose.

-Students are required to identify themselves when requested to do so by a university official acting within their official capacity (this includes student staff such as resident assistants).
 Students should have their university issued identification on them at all times while on-campus, or should be able to promptly identify themselves with a government issued identification document.
 Failure to do so is prohibited.

-B.4 False Information

-Knowingly making or delivering materially false or misleading written or oral statements to a university staff, faculty, or office.
+False Knowingly making or delivering materially false or misleading written or oral statements to a university staff, faculty, or office.
 Knowingly initiating or causing to be initiated any false report, warning, or threat.

-B.5 Forgery

-Forgery or unauthorized alteration or usage of any university document, record, or instrument of identification.

-B.6 Aiding, Abetting, Being in the Presence of a Violation
+- B.5 Forgery Forgery or unauthorized alteration or usage of any university document, record, or instrument of identification. - Aiding, Abetting, Involving a violation of the Student Code of Conduct is prohibited.
+Being in the Presence of a Violation

 Failure to take reasonable steps to avert, stop, report, or leave a situation involving a violation of the Student Code of Conduct is prohibited.
 Attempting, conspiring to commit, or aiding and abetting a violation of the Student Code of Conduct is prohibited.

-B.7 Retaliation

-Retaliation by an individual or group against any other individual or group for opposing, threatening to report a policy violation, or for participating in a related investigation, proceeding, or hearing is prohibited.
+Violation - B.7 Retaliation Retaliation by an individual or group against any other individual or group for opposing, threatening to report a policy violation, or for participating in a related investigation, proceeding, or hearing is prohibited. - Order